balintkissdev/3d-renderer-cpp/README.md

 - Fly-by FPS camera movement
 - Skybox display using cube map
 - Directional light with ADS (Ambient, Diffuse, Specular) lighting (Phong shading)
-- Graphical user interface with Dear ImGui
+- Graphical user interface with immediate mode GUI using Dear ImGui
+- Live browser demo as WebAssembly by Emscripten compiler

 ## Requirements

-This project requires an OpenGL 4.3 compatible graphics adapter to run.
+Desktop executable requires an OpenGL 4.3 compatible graphics adapter to run.
 Check if your hardware supports OpenGL 4.3 and have the latest graphics driver installed.

+Web browser live demo requires support for OpenGL ES 3.0 used by WebGL2.

 - `std++20` compatible C++ compiler
 - CMake 3.16 or newer